meguia/IRma/README.md

-# IRMA (Impulse Response Measurement and Analysis)
+# IR-ma (Impulse Response Measurement and Analysis)
 a.k.a. acousticfield
 Tools for acoustic field measurement and analysis based on the the Impulse Response